joshk326/StartupManager/README.md

 # Startup Manager

-A multithreaded tool to add delay to process start up time after booting your computer.
+Have you ever started your computer and had multiple programs all startup at once?
+Does this hender your computers startup performance?
+I have created a multithreaded tool to add delay to process start up time after booting your computer in order to reduce the drag put on your startup performance.

 <div align="center"><img src="/content/screenshot.png"></div>